carterbancroft/search-for-kits/README.md

 A simple app for searching the Biobot database for customer kits.
 Provides info on kit shipping status.

 ## Requirements
-`Node.js` - I tested on even versions 12-18 with success.
+`Node.js` - Specifically the latest LTS (v18).
 I'd suggest [nvm](https://github.com/nvm-sh/nvm) for managing and installing Node/npm versions.

 A browser.
 I tested this in Firefox, Chrome and Safari with consistent results.